OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/powerpoint-api-1-2-requirement-set.md

 ## API list

-The following table lists the PowerPoint JavaScript APIs currently in preview.
+The following table lists the PowerPoint JavaScript API requirement set 1.2.
 For a complete list of all PowerPoint JavaScript APIs (including preview APIs and previously released APIs), see [all PowerPoint JavaScript APIs](/javascript/api/powerpoint?view=powerpoint-js-preview&preserve-view=true).

 | Class | Fields | Description |
 |:---|:---|:---|